EvanO12/EvanRTOS/README.md

 # EvanRTOS
-Lightweight, custom real time operating system.
+Lightweight, custom real,  time operating system, with a priority-based pre-emptive scheduler, a fifo based queue implementation, and counting semaphores.